kaifishr/MathLang/README.md

 - How do meta layers perform?
 - Can mathematical expressions used for a pretraining strategy for langauge models?

-## TODOs

-- Add extra folder with projects
-    - calculator
-    - experiments ...
-- Compute correct max input and output length for padding.
-- Add check so that input / output sequence does not exceed length.

 ## License

 MIT